 Protestors often value you shooting them as it helps get the message out. © Damien Demolder

-The reason street photography is an important genre is that it provides social commentary for us to see humanity as it is now – and when we look back, to see how it was then.
+Street photography is an important genre because it provides social commentary for us to see humanity as it is now and how it has been.
 As much as street pictures can be amusing, visually stimulating and enjoyable to take, they also provide a historic record for now and for later.
 And of course, great art has its own intrinsic value.

 I have sometimes encountered other photographers who question the ethics of pointing a camera at people going about their business, and who suggest that it is in itself wrong.
-When they are reminded that Cartier-Bresson was a street photographer they say ‘Oh yes, of course’.
-It is easier to see the value in today’s old pictures than it is to see the worth of new pictures that will one day be old, and where would we be today without the likes of Cartier-Bresson, Vivian Maier, Saul Leiter and Dorothea Lange to look back on?
+When they are reminded that Cartier-Bresson was a street photographer, they say ‘Oh yes, of course’.
+It is easier to see the value in today’s old pictures than it is to see the worth of new pictures that will one day be old.
+Where would we be today without the likes of Cartier-Bresson, Vivian Maier, Saul Leiter and Dorothea Lange to look back on?

 black and white street photography